kouphax/yobriefca.se/resources/content/entries/2015-07-29-elm-zombie-dice.md

 newPlayer: Int -> String -> Player
 ```

 When I initially started dipping into Elm I thought these signatures would be an after thought for me.
 I'd only add them in for completeness sake.
 I was wrong.
 They are extremely useful and helped massively as I designed my implementation.
-They alse improve the error messages.
+They also improve the error messages.
+Scala has this sort of type inference as well but I almost always left it out unless required.
+Perhaps I've got wiser in my old age or maybe Elm has made the type system more accessible.

 ## Error Messages